When it comes to energy-efficient HVAC installation in Gainesville, there’s great news for you this tax season.

 Is There a Limit to How Much I Can Claim?

 Yes, there’s a lifetime maximum credit of $500 per home.
-This means if you have taken this credit in previous years, you are required to decrease any credit you claimed earlier.
+This means if you have used this credit in previous years, you should decrease any credit you claimed earlier.

-If you’ve already claimed the max amount, you aren’t eligible for any additional reductions under this extension.
+If you’ve previously claimed the max amount, you won’t be eligible for any additional incentives under this extension.

 Credits are limited for a couple of qualified items: